RomanY467/Che-Guevara/README.md

 # Getting Started

-Che Guevara himself personified in a Bot de discord.
+Che Guevara himself personified in a discord bot.

 Incomplete documentation (I will never complete it)